Spatially Coupled PLDPC-Hadamard Convolutional Codes: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a new type of ultimate-Shannon-limit-approaching code called spatially coupled PLDPC-Hadamard convolutional codes (SC-PLDPCH-CCs).
-As the name implies, SC-PLDPCH-CCs are formed by spatially coupling PLDPCH block codes (PLDPCH-BCs).
-We have developed a pipelined decoding with layered scheduling algorithm to efficiently and effectively decode SC-PLDPCH-CCs.
-We have proposed a layered PEXIT method to evaluate the threshold of spatially coupled PLDPC-Hadamard terminated codes (SC-PLDPCH-TDCs) with an appropriate coupling length.
-Based on the protomatrix of a PLDPCH-BC, we have proposed a genetic algorithm (GA) to systematically search for the protomatrices of good SC-PLDPCH-TDCs.
+We have proposed a new type of ultimate-Shannon-limit-approaching code called SC-PLDPCH-CCs, which are formed by spatially coupling PLDPCH-BCs.
+We have developed a pipelined decoding with layered scheduling algorithm to efficiently and effectively decode SC-PLDPCH-CCs, and have proposed a layered PEXIT method to evaluate the threshold of SC-PLDPCH-TDCs.
+Based on the protomatrix of a PLDPCH-BC, we have proposed a genetic algorithm to systematically search for the protomatrices of good SC-PLDPCH-TDCs.
 We extend the coupling length of these SC-PLDPCH-TDCs with good thresholds to form SC-PLDPCH-CCs.
-Furthermore, we compute the lengthened SC-PLDPCH-TDC threshold as an estimation of the corresponding SC-PLDPCH-CC threshold.

-Using the proposed methods, we have found SC-PLDPCH-CCs of rates $0.0494$, $0.021$, $0.008$ and $0.00295$. { These SC-PLDPCH-CCs found are comparable to or superior to their block code counterparts in terms of theoretical threshold and error performance. } Moreover, at a BER of $10^{-5}$, the SC-PLDPCH-CCs of rates $0.0494$, $0.021$, $0.008$ and $0.00295$ are only $0.352$ dB, $0.29$ dB, $0.19$ dB and $0.13$ dB from the ultimate Shannon limit, i.e., $-1.59$ dB.
-They are also the closest to ultimate Shannon limit in these four code rates compared with other published results.
+Using the proposed methods, we have found SC-PLDPCH-CCs which are comparable to or superior to their block code counterparts in terms of theoretical threshold and error performance. {Their simulated error performances outperform state-of-the-art low-rate codes with comparable rates and information lengths. } At a BER of $10^{-5}$, the SC-PLDPCH-CCs of rates $0.0494$, $0.021$, $0.008$ and $0.00295$ are only $0.352$ dB, $0.29$ dB, $0.19$ dB and $0.125$ dB from the ultimate Shannon limit.

+\begin{IEEEbiography} [{ }] {Peng-Wei Zhang} received the Bachelor of Engineering degree in Electronics and Information Engineering and the Master of Engineering degree in Electronics and Communication Engineering from Chongqing University of Posts and Telecommunications, China, in 2013 and 2016, respectively.
+He received his PhD degree at the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong SAR, China, in 2021.
+He is now with Huawei Technologies Ltd., Chengdu, China. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Francis C. M. Lau} received the BEng(Hons) degree in electrical and electronic engineering and the PhD degree from King's College London, University of London, UK.
+He is a Professor at the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University, Hong Kong.
+He is also a Fellow of IEEE and a Fellow of IET.

+He is a co-author of two research monographs.
+He is also a co-holder of six US patents.
+He has published more than 330 papers.
+His main research interests include channel coding, cooperative networks, wireless sensor networks, chaos-based digital communications, applications of complex-network theories, and wireless communications.
+He is a co-recipient of one Natural Science Award from the Guangdong Provincial Government, China; eight best/outstanding conference paper awards; one technology transfer award; two young scientist awards from International Union of Radio Science; and one FPGA design competition award.